net-lisias-ksp/Principia/Concepts.md

 * Reference frame fixing the barycentre of two celestials, the plane in which they move about the barycentre, and the line between them (e.g., Earth Moon Barycentric, EMB)

+Selecting this reference frame as the plotting frame sets the navball speed display to orbit mode.

     You can use the panel to pick the two celestials that determine the plotting frame.
 This plotting frame is pinned on the barycentre (i.e., centre of mass) of the two celestials and the line between the celestials appears immobile.
 Take the case of the Earth and the Moon.
 Curiously the barycentre of the Earth-Moon system is located about 1700 km *inside* the Earth.
 That point will appear immobile (not that it matters because you don't want your rocket to go there).
 More interestingly, both the Earth and the Moon will stay in fixed directions, although their distance will vary a bit over time (due to the eccentricity of the Moon's orbit).
 The distant stars, the Sun and all other celestials will appear to move around.

     In addition, the plane defined by the velocities of the two celestials is also pinned.
 Generally this plane is what you might think of as the plane of the "orbit" of one celestial around the other, e.g., the plane of the Moon's orbit in the above example.